By George Piccot, Published 09/16/2019

-Below are a few of the most important challenges to expect when reglazing in cold temperatures and a solution to those challenges.
+Below are a few of the most important challenges to expect when reglazing and refinishing your bathtub in cold temperatures and solutions to those challenges.

-- The cold makes paint thicker and harder to work with.
-This can effect how your material flows and therefore effect how your finish looks.
+- The cold makes the paint thicker and harder to work with.
+This can affect how your material flows and therefore affect how your finish looks.

 - When surface temps are below a certain point (Dew Point), no coating should be applied.
 The surface temp should be above 62° and should remain at that level during the curing process.
 When the temps are below this point (Dew Point), moisture can form on the surface which can cause premature coating failure, dulling of the finish and other serious problems.

 - When the surface is too cold, the coating may not properly cure and stay soft for a prolonged period of time.

 Solutions for Tub and Tile Refinishing in the Cold